NethServer/ns8-core/docs/design.md

 - *Core*: set of fundamental software which is usually installed on all cluster nodes
 - *Module*: additional software that can be installed on one or more cluster nodes, like Mail server, Nextcloud, Webtop.
 - *Instance*: a running instance of a module with a specific configuration.
 Each instance runs inside an isolated environment and constituted by one or more Podman containers.
-- *Application*: speaking in UI terms, it corresponds to a module and its instances.
+- *Application*: speaking in UI terms, it corresponds to one or more instances.

 ## Design choices